pianosnake/ireal-reader/README.md

 To develop and use the project locally, use `npm pack`.
 This will create a .tgz file that can be used locally by other modules.
 In your other project do `npm install path/to/ireal-reader-xxx.tgz`

+The file Tester.html is used in the tests.
+It can also be opened in iRealPro to make sure it works there.

 ### Acknowledgments

 The irealb schema was originally cracked by Stephen Irons' [Accompaniser](https://github.com/ironss/accompaniser).